ue6549/video-feed-exp/TESTING_NETWORK_ISSUES.md

 ## Purpose
 Test the app's behavior under various network conditions to identify and reproduce UI freezing and stuck loading states.

+**Note**: UI freezing appears to be a debug mode issue and may not affect production builds.

 ## Prerequisites
 - iOS Simulator running
 - Xcode console open